billyBillLiu/airbnb-review-dashboard/README.md

 >
 > - 🚧 Allow user to name each listing
 > - 🚧 Allow user to split their reviews by listing
-> - 🚧 Allow user to sort by date created and star rating
+> - 🚧 Allow user to sort by date and star rating and see number of listings
 >
 > ### 7/26/24
 >
 > - ✅ Create Git Repo
-> - 🚧 Allow user to log out
+> - ✅ Allow user to log out and register
 > - ✅ Fix Styling of reviews and login

 _Sole Developer: Bill Liu_